 Revelations took the Assassin’s Creed series to the Middle East.
 It was set in Constantinople, a refreshing change from the Italian settings of its predecessors.

-And as usual, Desmond’s story continues.
-This time he is trapped in the Animus with the enigmatic Subject 16.
-We got to learn more about his life in a series of weird puzzle-like sequences.
-These sections were not particularly fun, and neither was the tower defence mini-game you had to take part in to defend captured Templar dens in Constantinople.
-But nonetheless, Revelations is still an excellent entry and provides a satisfying conclusion to Ezio’s story.
+And as usual, the modern-day story continues.
+This time players are trapped in the Animus with the enigmatic Subject 16.
+We get to learn more about Desmond’s life in a series of weird puzzle-like sequences.
+These sections were not particularly fun, and neither was the tower defense mini-game you had to take part in to defend captured Templar dens in Constantinople.
+But nonetheless, Revelations is still an excellent entry and provides a satisfying conclusion to the Ezio trilogy of games.